 Austerdalsbreen Glacier have the reputation of being the finest ice scenery in Europe.
 From the viewpoint, you can see the three hanging glaciers (Loke, Odin and Tor) falling down from the plateau glacierJostedalsbreen, together creating the beautiful Austerdalsbreen Glacier down in the valley named Austerdalen.

 Ten years ago, only the locals knew about Trolltunga.
 Due to social media like instagram and facebook, the hike to Trolltunga has now become one of the greatest hiking icons in Norway.
 Trolltunga is a rock formation that juts out horizontally, 700 meters above Lake Ringedalsvatnet in Odda Municipality in the Hardangerfjord area.

 In Hardanger, South-Western Norway, there is a hiking trail called Dronningsstien.
 The trail is famous for being one of HM Queen Sonja´s favorite hiking trails.
 Whether you hike the whole trail or not, you can expect stunning, paranomic views of the Hardangerfjord.

 Preikestolen (the Pulpit Rock) in Ryfylke is one of Norway´s great hikes, and the view towards the Lysefjord is epic.
 Preikestolen is a mountain plateau raging 604 meters above the Lysefjord.
-The 4 kilometre long hike and 330 meter climb takes 2-3 hours one way.
+The four kilometer long hike and 330 meter climb takes 2-3 hours each way.